Use Ziploc Bags for Traveling with Kids: 9 Reasons YOU need them

 If caught in the rain you might want to put your phone in a baggie.
 Once I was so prepared with a jacket for myself that I completely forgot that my backpack would be out in the rain for the entire walk to the train stop.

 When we arrived at our destination my backpack was pretty soggy.
 Thankfully that was in the days before cell phones (Boy, that makes me sound old!) …after that I tossed in a Ziploc bag for good measure.
-I’ve heard you can use your phone in the rain through a Ziploc baggie…have not tried, but interesting idea.
+I’ve heard you can use your phone in the rain through a Ziploc baggie…have not tried, but it’s an interesting idea.

 Even the kids travel with phones and electronics these days.
 Protect them with plastic!